 Shopify is one of the most popular platforms among eCommerce businesses, and there are plenty of reasons why that is.
 First of all, it’s packed with all the necessary features you need to create and run your eCommerce store, as well as handle the point of sale aspect of the business.

 On top of that, it is a hosted solution, which means you don’t have to worry about setting it up or installing it.
+It isn’t necessary to have coding skills or download extra software.
+That is a big advantage of Shopify compared to WordPress, for example.
 And it’s not just small and medium-sized businesses that use it either, since there is a long and reputable list of companies that rely on it, such as GitHub, General Electric, Tesla, and even the Foo Fighters.
 In other words, all of the biggest names in their respective industries use it to increase sales and grow their business.

 However, as powerful as Shopify is, you need to put in hard work in order to figure out how to promote your Shopify store and stand out from the rest.
 This is easier said than done, since there are over 800,000 stores powered by Shopify, and some percentage of those are your direct competitors.

 Woorise is the easiest way to create viral contests, giveaways & competitions, landing pages and engaging forms such us surveys and quizzes.
 Generate more sales, increase traffic, social engagement and followers.
 See examples

 Social media platform are the most obvious choice, especially Facebook, which represent the number one source of social traffic and sales, with nearly ⅓ of all social media visits to Shopify stores coming from Facebook.
 With that in mind, let’s take look at our ultimate guide on how to promote your Shopify store.

 1. Get the Influencers to Promote Your Shopify Store